 “Definitely tackle expired listings!
 It’s a free source of warm leads and it doesn’t cost anything to pick up the phone or knock on their door and introduce yourself.
 It’s a great way to get listings, learn your market, and get your name out there as a trusted resource.
 I also love that working with expired listings tests your problem-solving skills, since you have to market the home in a fresh, new way that wasn’t already done by the previous listing agent.”

-No, we’re not suggesting you go out for drinks with the local equivalent of Kim Kardashian!
-Instead, you should work to develop relationships to local business owners.
+One underappreciated way to get real estate seller leads is to develop relationships with local influencers who will then become evangelists for your business.
+No, we’re not suggesting you go out for drinks with the local equivalent of Kim Kardashian.
+Instead, you can work to develop relationships with local business owners.
 Why local business owners?
 Simple.
 They know everyone and new people moving to your farm want to know them.

-11. Work Open Houses
+13. Work Open Houses to Find Seller Leads

 Although many agents tend to ignore them, open houses can be an excellent place to find seller leads.
 Yes, you’ll get the inevitable parade of tire kickers and curious neighbors, but you’ll also get serious sellers checking out the competition to see what their home might sell for.
 This makes perfect sense as every buyer thinks they’re going to be a real estate expert these days, and what better way to become an expert than checking out listings in person?